electricimp/GoogleMaps/README.md

 # GoogleMaps

-The Google Maps library uses the Goolge Maps API to get location and time zone information.
+The Google Maps library uses the Goolge Maps API to get geolocation and time zone information.

 Please note to use this library you must require and instantiate Google Maps on both the agent and the device.